PotatoTomatoYay/QUANTUM-BJ-AT-THE-SPEED-OF-LIGHT/README.md

 # QUANTUM-BLACKJACK
 Made by Sidharth Srinivas, James Liu, Sameer Gupta, Gavin Wang, Raksheet Kota

 After seeing the applications of quantum computing on a simple coin flip, we were inspired to use quantum computing to simulate another form of luck, in this case: drawing cards!
 More specifically, using Qiskit to create a game of blackjack.
-Two days later, Quantum BJ, a complex game that tests both skill and intelligence, was born.
+Two days later, Quantum BlackJack, a complex game that tests both skill and intelligence, was born.

 # Playing Quantum BJ
 To run the game, one just needs to download the Python notebook file and run it through a notebook enviroment that supports Qiskit (i.e. Jupiter Notebook, Strangeworks).
 This Github repository can also be imported directly into Strangeworks and then run.